vananasun/simplySanskrit/README.md

 Step 4.
 Click "Load Unpacked Extension" and navigate to the "plugin" folder in the extension.

 Step 5.
-Enable it by clicking the button in the easySanskrit panel.
+Enable it by clicking the button in the simplySanskrit panel.

 ##